• Skip to primary navigation

 Tips for homemade cream of mushroom soup

-• If you don’t like the richness of heavy whipping cream or prefer not to use it, just use milk and cornstarch to thicken it.
+• Adjusting Richness: If you don’t like the richness of heavy whipping cream or prefer not to use it, you can substitute whole milk and non-GMO cornstarch to thicken it.

-• This recipe can easily be adapted to whatever amount of soup you need, just increase the ingredients as desired.
+• Scalability: This recipe is incredibly versatile and can be adjusted to suit the quantity of soup you require.
+Just increase or decrease the ingredients accordingly.

-• Add spices your family likes to make this recipe your own.
+• Personalize the Spices: Don’t hesitate to add your family’s favorite spices to make this recipe uniquely your own.

 Homemade Cream of Mushroom Soup